List of Twin Peaks characters: Denise Bryson

 Denise Bryson, played by David Duchovny, is a DEA agent.
 A trans woman, Bryson began wearing women's clothing during a DEA undercover operation and found that it relaxed her.
-She changed her name to Denise for the purpose of the operation, and retained it afterwards, finding it comfortable.
+Formerly named Dennis, she changed her name to Denise for the purpose of the operation and retained it afterward, finding it comfortable.

 Bryson comes to Twin Peaks when the Mounties and the FBI accuse Dale Cooper of misfeasance for his handling of the rescue of Audrey Horne from One Eyed Jacks and the alleged theft of cocaine from an RCMP stakeout.
 Cooper quickly determines that the Mountie accusing him is himself involved in drug dealing with Jean Renault and Hank Jennings.
 This leads to the standoff at Dead Dog Farm, in which Bryson uses her femininity to effect Cooper's rescue.

 25 years later, Bryson leaves the DEA and becomes the FBI Chief of Staff.
 It is implied that her presence in the agency made other agents uncomfortable, but they were berated by Gordon Cole, for which Bryson remains grateful to Cole.
 Bryson also comes to fully embrace her female identity.
-After the arrest of Cooper's doppelgänger, she approves Cole's investigation into the matter, although she questions Cole bringing along Tamara Preston.
+After the arrest of Cooper's doppelgänger, she approves Cole's investigation into the matter, although she questions Cole bringing along Tammy Preston.